Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 What help is available for the self-employed?

-On 27 March, the Chancellor announced an additional raft of measures to help self-employed workers – see our dedicated story that explains what’s on offer and who is eligible to claim help.
+On 27 March 2020, the Chancellor announced an additional raft of measures to help self-employed workers, known as the self-employed income support scheme.
+See our dedicated story that explains what this offered.

 What benefits are available to help workers?

 To support those on low incomes and those who have already been made redundant, several means-tested benefits payments will be increased.

 The Universal Credit standard allowance and working tax credit basic element were both increased by £1,000, but this uplift ended at the start of October 2021.

 Claimants who can’t attend meetings with work coaches because they’re in self-isolation won’t face sanctions – as long as this is agreed by their work coach ahead of the meeting.

 Other financial help available